cdpxe/CCEAP/documentation/README.md

 * [Inter-arrival Time](http://ih-patterns.blogspot.de/p/blog-page_40.html)
 * [Rate/Throughput](http://ih-patterns.blogspot.de/p/p9.html), indirectly supported via the *Interpacket Time* Pattern

-An explanation of how each pattern is addressed by CCEAP can moreover be found in our CCS'16 poster (Wendzel and Mazurczyk, 2016), cf. `Further Reading/Publications on CCEAP' section at the end of the document.
+An explanation of how each pattern is addressed by CCEAP can moreover be found in our CCS'16 poster (Wendzel and Mazurczyk, 2016), cf. *Further Reading* at the end of the document.

 ## Further Reading